awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 You can change the rules for the default security group\.

 You can't delete a default security group\.
 If you try to delete the default security group, you get the following error: `Client.CannotDelete: the specified group: "sg-51530134" name: "default" cannot be deleted by a user`\.

-**Note**
 If you've modified the outbound rules for your security group, we do not automatically add an outbound rule for IPv6 traffic when you associate an IPv6 block with your VPC\.

 ## Security group rules<a name="SecurityGroupRules"></a>

 You can add or remove rules for a security group \(also referred to as *authorizing* or *revoking* inbound or outbound access\)\.
 A rule applies either to inbound traffic \(ingress\) or outbound traffic \(egress\)\.
 You can grant access to a specific CIDR range, or to another security group in your VPC or in a peer VPC \(requires a VPC peering connection\)\.

+The rules of a security group control the inbound traffic that's allowed to reach the instances that are associated with the security group\.
+The rules also control the outbound traffic that's allowed to leave them\.

-The following are the basic parts of a security group rule in a VPC:
+The following are the characteristics of security group rules:
-+ \(Inbound rules only\) The source of the traffic and the destination port or port range\.
-The source can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID\.
-+ \(Outbound rules only\) The destination for the traffic and the destination port or port range\.
-The destination can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID\.
-+ Any protocol that has a standard protocol number \(for a list, see [Protocol Numbers](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)\)\.
-If you specify ICMP as the protocol, you can specify any or all of the ICMP types and codes\.
++ By default, security groups allow all outbound traffic\.
++ Security group rules are always permissive; you can't create rules that deny access\.
++ Security group rules enable you to filter traffic based on protocols and port numbers\.
++ Security groups are stateful—if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of the inbound rules\.
+This also means that responses to allowed inbound traffic are allowed to flow out, regardless of the outbound rules\.
++ You can add and remove rules at any time\.
+Your changes are automatically applied to the instances that are associated with the security group\.

+  The effect of some rule changes can depend on how the traffic is tracked\.
++ When you associate multiple security groups with an instance, the rules from each security group are effectively aggregated to create one set of rules\.
+Amazon EC2 uses this set of rules to determine whether to allow access\.

+  You can assign multiple security groups to an instance\.
+Therefore, an instance can have hundreds of rules that apply\.
+This might cause problems when you access the instance\.
+We recommend that you condense your rules as much as possible\.

+For each rule, you specify the following:
++ **Name**: The name for the security group \(for example, `my-security-group`\)\.

+  A name can be up to 255 characters in length\.
+Allowed characters are a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=;\{\}\!$\*\.
+When the name contains trailing spaces, we trim the spaces when we save the name\.
+For example, if you enter "Test Security Group " for the name, we store it as "Test Security Group"\.
++ **Protocol**: The protocol to allow\.
+The most common protocols are 6 \(TCP\), 17 \(UDP\), and 1 \(ICMP\)\.
++ **Port range**: For TCP, UDP, or a custom protocol, the range of ports to allow\.
+You can specify a single port number \(for example, `22`\), or range of port numbers \(for example, `7000-8000`\)\.
++ **ICMP type and code**: For ICMP, the ICMP type and code\.
++ **Source or destination**: The source \(inbound rules\) or destination \(outbound rules\) for the traffic\.
+Specify one of these options:
+  + A single IPv4 address\.
+You must use the `/32` prefix length; for example, `203.0.113.1/32`\.
+  + A single IPv6 address\.
+You must use the `/128` prefix length; for example, `2001:db8:1234:1a00::123/128`\.
+  + A range of IPv4 addresses, in CIDR block notation; for example, `203.0.113.0/24`\.
+  + A range of IPv6 addresses, in CIDR block notation; for example, `2001:db8:1234:1a00::/64`\.
+  + The ID of a prefix list; for example, `pl-1234abc1234abc123`\.
+For more information, see [Prefix lists](managed-prefix-lists.md)\.
+  + Another security group\.
+This allows instances that are associated with the specified security group to access instances associated with this security group\.
+Choosing this option does not add rules from the source security group to this security group\.
+You can specify one of the following security groups:
+    + The current security group
+    + A different security group for the same VPC
+    + A different security group for a peer VPC in a VPC peering connection
-+ An optional description for the security group rule to help you identify it later\.
++ **\(Optional\) Description**: You can add a description for the rule, which can help you identify it later\.
 A description can be up to 255 characters in length\.
 Allowed characters are a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=;\{\}\!$\*\.
-+ If you add a security group rule using the AWS CLI, the console, or the API, we automatically set the source or destination CIDR block to the canonical form\.
-For example, if you specify 100\.68\.0\.18/18 for the CIDR block, we create a rule with a CIDR block of 100\.68\.0\.0/18\.

-When you specify a CIDR block as the source for a rule, traffic is allowed from the specified addresses for the specified protocol and port\.
+When you create a security group rule, AWS assigns a unique ID to the rule\.
+You can use the ID of a rule when you use the API or CLI to modify or delete the rule\.

+When you specify a security group as the source or destination for a rule, the rule affects all instances that are associated with the security group\.
+Incoming traffic is allowed based on the private IP addresses of the instances that are associated with the source security group \(and not the public IP or Elastic IP addresses\)\.
+If your security group rule references a security group in a peer VPC, and the referenced security group or VPC peering connection is deleted, the rule is marked as stale\.
+For more information, see [Work with stale security group rules](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-security-groups.html#vpc-peering-stale-groups) in the *Amazon VPC Peering Guide*\.

 When you specify a security group as the source for a rule, traffic is allowed from the network interfaces that are associated with the source security group for the specified protocol and port\.
 Incoming traffic is allowed based on the private IP addresses of the network interfaces that are associated with the source security group \(and not the public IP or Elastic IP addresses\)\.
-Adding a security group as a source does not add rules from the source security group\.
-For an example, see [Default security group for your VPC](#DefaultSecurityGroup)\.

-If you specify a single IPv4 address, specify the address using the /32 prefix length\.
-If you specify a single IPv6 address, specify it using the /128 prefix length\.
+If you configure routes to forward the traffic between two instances in different subnets through a middlebox appliance, you must ensure that the security groups for both instances allow traffic to flow between the instances\.
+The security group for each instance must reference the private IP address of the other instance, or the CIDR range of the subnet that contains the other instance, as the source\.
+If you reference the security group of the other instance as the source, this does not allow traffic to flow between the instances\.

-Some systems for setting up firewalls let you filter on source ports\.
-Security groups let you filter only on destination ports\.
+Some systems for setting up firewalls allow you to filter on source ports\.
+Security groups allow you to filter only on destination ports\.

-When you add or remove rules, they are automatically applied to all instances associated with the security group\.
+When you add, update, or remove rules, the changes are automatically applied to all instances associated with the security group\.

-The kind of rules that you add can depend on the purpose of the security group\.
+The kind of rules that you add often depend on the purpose of the security group\.
 The following table describes example rules for a security group that's associated with web servers\.
 The web servers can receive HTTP and HTTPS traffic from all IPv4 and IPv6 addresses, and can send SQL or MySQL traffic to a database server\.

 |